docinfosci/canvasxpress-python/README.md

 ### Enhancements

+_Jupyter Notebook exports are now supported!_

+Rendering in Notebooks has been available since Day 1, but now exporting saved notebooks to PDF, HTML, and other formats is supported!
+The HTML export includes _live_ CanvasXpress charts, which makes this an excellent option for distributing rendered materials on the Web or with colleagues unfamiliar with notebook functionality.

 _Pinned CanvasXpress versions are now supported!_

 To facilitate productin and reproducible research environments, the edition of CanvasXpress to be used can now be set.